← Back to ArticlesTraining Tips

 Kickboxing classes exist but are less common, especially outside major cities.
 Many are attached to general martial arts academies rather than dedicated kickboxing gyms.

 This matters for consistency.
 The best martial art is one you can actually train regularly.
-A great boxing gym nearby beats a theoretical kickboxing gym you'll rarely visit.
+A great boxing gym nearby beats a theoretical kickboxing gym you will rarely visit.

 Competition Options